-Solo travel is a skill, and one I’m constantly honing in order to get the very best out of my experiences abroad.
-I’ve traveled through 45 countries, more than half of them solo, and it’s taught me so much about myself and the universe.
+Travelling alone is a skill, and one I’m constantly honing in order to get the very best out of my experiences abroad.
+I’ve travelled through 45 countries, more than half of them solo, and it’s taught me so much about myself and the universe.
 I highly recommend solo travel to anybody and everybody – whether you’re 18 or 80, male or female, introvert or extrovert.

 To help you figure out how to travel alone and take that leap of faith, or enhance your solo travels if you’re an old hand at this, I’ve tried to distil my wisdom into ten top tips for travelling alone.
 I hope they will open up new possibilities for you, and empower you to go out and meet the world.